Hub-of-all-Things/doc/source/index.md

 ```
 ### Creating links between Types

 It is useful to link various Types.
-For example, you might have types "address" (id 1), "place" (id 2) and "PostalAddress" (id 3), where you want "place" and "PostalAddress" to be treated as `subTypes` of type "address".
-To create such Type hierarchy, you need to link "address" to "place" and "address" to "PostalAddress" by defining a `relationship type`.
-This can be done by creating a POST body containing `relationshipType` name (e.g. "location") and typing `/type/1/type/2` and `/type/1/type/3` in POST lines to link "address" to "place" and "address" to "PostalAddress" respectively.
-Relationship ids will be created automatically.
+For example, you might have types "address" (ID 1), "place" (ID 2) and "PostalAddress" (ID 3), where you want "place" and "PostalAddress" to be treated as `subTypes` of type "address".
+To create such Type hierarchy, you need to link "address" to "place" and "address" to "PostalAddress" by defining a `relationship Type`.
+This can be done by creating an API request body containing `relationshipType` name (e.g. "subtype") and typing `/type/1/type/2` and `/type/1/type/3` in the POST request to link "address" to "place" and "address" to "PostalAddress" respectively.
+Relationship IDs will be created automatically.

 > Example of creating a link between two Types: